cyoung-sudo/crud-media-server/README.md

 <h1 align="center">CRUD Media (server)</h1>

-<p align="center">An simple app that allows users make an account & create posts.
+<p align="center">A simple app that allows users make an account & create posts.
 This repository is the server code.</p>

 ## Links